HubRise/website/content/apps/woocommerce/en/pull-orders.md

 WooCommerce products in an order are mapped to HubRise in three different ways.

 - Simple products are sent to HubRise as products without sku.
-- Variable products with an attributes list named "sku" are sent to HubRise as products with a sku.
+- Products variations with an attributes list named **Size** are sent to HubRise as products with a sku.
-- Variable products with an attributes list name different from "sku" are sent to HubRise as products with options.
+- Products variations with an attributes list name different from **Size** are sent to HubRise as products with options.

 For every item in the order, WooCommerce Bridge provides the following information:

 - `product_name`: The name of the product
-- `sku_name`: The name of the sku, for WooCommerce variable products with attribute name "sku".
+- `sku_name`: The name of the sku, for WooCommerce products variations with attribute name **Size**.
 Otherwise, the defaul value is `null`.
 - `sku_ref`: The ref code of the item
 - `price`: The price for a single item
 - `quantity`: The quantity of items included in the order
-- `options`: The array of options attached to the item, for WooCommerce variable products with attribute name other than "sku".
+- `options`: The array of options attached to the item, for WooCommerce products variations with attribute name other than **Size**.
 Otherwise, the default value is an empty array.

 ### Options